TiarkRompf/Relite/README.md

     > v <- Delite(sapply(1:50000,function(x) { sum(sapply(1:x, function(y) y * 0.1)) }))
     [METRICS]: Latest time for component all: 0.536216s

-We can see that performace stays exactly the same.
+We can see that performance stays exactly the same.
 In fact, the very same code is executed internally!

 Let try FastR: